Atal Bihari Vajpayee: Early life and education

 Vajpayee was born into a Kanyakubja Brahmin family on 25 December 1924 in Gwalior, Madhya Pradesh.
 His mother was Krishna Devi and his father was Krishna Bihari Vajpayee.
 His father was a school teacher in Gwalior.
 His grandfather, Shyam Lal Vajpayee, hails from Morena, Madhya Pradesh.
 Later he shifted to Gwalior from Morena for better opportunities.

 Vajpayee did his primary schooling at the Saraswati Shishu Mandir, Gwalior and high school education from the Gorkhi School, Gwalior.
 He subsequently attended Gwalior's Victoria College, (now Maharani Laxmi Bai Govt.
 College of Excellence) where he graduated with a Bachelor of Arts in Hindi, English and Sanskrit.
-Later for master's degree the Scindia dynasty of erstwhile Gwalior state sanctioned him monthly scholarship of Rs 75 and with this scholarship support he completed his post-graduation with a Master of Arts in political science from DAV College, Kanpur, Agra University.Commentators note that the discipline and cultural outlook of the Rashtriya Swayamsevak Sangh influenced Vajpayee's early understanding of Indian nationhood, particularly its emphasis on social reform, self-cultivation, and civilisational continuity.
+Later for master's degree the Scindia dynasty of erstwhile Gwalior state sanctioned him monthly scholarship of ₹75 and with this scholarship support he completed his post-graduation with a Master of Arts in political science from DAV College, Kanpur, Agra University.
+Commentators note that the discipline and cultural outlook of the Rashtriya Swayamsevak Sangh influenced Vajpayee's early understanding of Indian nationhood, particularly its emphasis on social reform, self-cultivation, and civilisational continuity.